- •

 Finding your way to Palermo ferry port

-The ferry terminal in Palermo is located at Porto di Palermo, approximately 2 km from the city center and about 30 km from Palermo Airport.
-You can reach the port by taxi, which takes around 30 minutes from the airport.
-Public transportation options include the AMAT bus line 101, connecting the airport to the city, and you can transfer to another bus or walk to the port from there.
+The ferry terminal in Palermo is located in the Old Port, just a short walk from the city center and approximately 30 km from Falcone-Borsellino Airport.
+You can reach the terminal easily by taxi, which takes about 40 minutes from the airport, or by public transport—take the AMAT bus line 5, which connects the airport to the city, then walk to the port.
+For those driving, there are parking facilities nearby.

-In Salina, the ferry terminal is situated in the town of Santa Marina Salina, close to local cafes and shops.
-It is easily accessible from the main roads and well-signposted.
+In Salina, the ferry terminal is situated in the village of Santa Marina, close to the main beaches and restaurants, making it easily accessible for visitors.
+The terminal is well-connected to other parts of the island.

 Exploring Salina

-Salina is great for a short visit, but it's also a wonderful starting point to explore other nearby islands like Lipari and Panarea.
-Whether you want to relax, eat delicious food, or go on adventures, Salina has something for everyone, making it a perfect destination for all kinds of travelers!
+Salina is a great spot for a short visit, but it's also a perfect starting point for exploring nearby islands like Lipari and Vulcano.
+Whether you want to relax or go on adventures, Salina has something for everyone.
+Come and see why this island is so special!

 Available ferries from Palermo to Salina